 The cycle helps set and review your professional objectives during the course of your career

 Where are you at?
 Think about what is expected of you in your role, your current skills and achievements, and what you would like to achieve in the next 12 months.
-Set your SMART objectives to reach those goals.
+Set your SMART objectives (found below) to reach those goals.

 Put your plan into action!
 Remember to update your CPD Plan & Evidence Log.

 Have you reached your goals?
 Use your CPD Plan & Evidence Log to reflect on and record your learning.

 What would you do differently?
 What's still left to do?

 Set your SMART objectives:

 Measurable Clear criteria so you know when it has been achieved